trothr/blog/Richard/2020/20200317-quarantine-and-shamrocks.md

 34 years ago today, Marilyn and I were on our honeymoon.
 After two nights in Houston, we flew to Denver and then drove to Granby.
 We had green champagne on the plane.
+Stayed at the Inn at Silver Creek for the week.

 This past Sunday was our anniversary.
 I was in Virginia with Chelle and Martin.
-We toasted to Mom, hiked the Marilyn side of Great Falls, and took in two great movies.
+We toasted to Mom, hiked the Maryland side of Great Falls, and took in two great movies.

 ## Shamrocks